thorfroelich/SLPickerView/README.markdown

 The UIPickerView subclass contained in this project allows touch events that would otherwise get trapped by the picker to be forwarded to the picker's superview.

-It is useful for creating a picker that only makes a selection when the user taps an entry and not when an entry scrolls past the center indicator area, which is the default UIPickerView behaviour.
-For instance it can be used to reproduce the behaviour Mobile Safari exhibits when interacting with a dropdown menu.
+The picker only makes a selection when the user taps an entry and not when an entry scrolls past the center indicator area, which is the default UIPickerView behaviour.
+For the rows in the picker it also implements a custom UIView containing a checkmark, similar to the one seen in Mobile Safari.

 Thor Frølich